kintsugi-programmer/KintsugiStack/RUBY_ESSENTIALS/RUBY_ESSENTIALS.md

 :username
 :token

+# Symbols are designed as immutable, unique, internal identifiers.

+# Strings are designed as mutable sequences of characters for storing and manipulating text.

 # symbols are memory effient than strings when reused
 puts :admin == :admin #true
 puts "admin" == "admin" #true